-You want to increase your vertical jump but you are not sure which vertical jump training to chose?
+You want to increase your vertical jump, but you’re not sure which vertical jump training to chose?

 Spoiler Alert!
 Watch this to see my results:

-In order to reach my goal and increase my vertical jump enough to dunk I first had to find a good training program.
-So, one boring day at work I browsed the internet searching for the perfect workout program.
-That's when I stumbled upon Vert Shock.
+In order to reach my goal, I had to find a good training program.
+So, one boring day at work I browsed the Internet searching for the perfect workout program.
+That's when I stumbled on Vert Shock.

 The program promises an increase of 9-15 inches on your vertical jump in only 8 weeks.
-And I won't lie, at first, this made me a bit uneasy because it seemed like one of these empty promises like "Lose 20 pounds in 5 days.." you see everywhere on the internet.
+And to be honest, that sounded a lot like "Lose 20 pounds in 5 days" or “Make millions with no risk,” You see that stuff every day on the internet...

 Adam Folker and Kobe Bryant

-The Vert Shock program was created by Adam Folker, a former college basketball player and now professional basketball player in cooperation with Justin “Just Fly” Darlington, who is perhaps the best dunker in the world.
-If you haven't watched have his mixtapes, make sure to change that now, he's incredible!
+The Vert Shock program was created by Adam Folker, a former college basketball player and now a professional basketball player, in cooperation with Justin “Just Fly” Darlington, perhaps the best dunker in the world.
+If you haven't watched have his mixtapes, make sure to find him.
+He's incredible!